 Astonishingly, mobile is a drop in the ocean at only $65 million – Ahmad explains that this is because Tencent has the licence to make and publish the mobile version, whereas Naver Sports is citing a report from PUBG Corp.
 Considering PUBG mobile has more downloads than Fortnite – across all its platforms – it’s mind-boggling to think how much money the mobile version might have made Tencent.

 It’s also notable that the Asian market is responsible for 53% of this $920 million in revenue.
 PUBG is arguably not the sensation it once was in the West, having been eclipsed by Fortnite last year.
-But it’s still massive in territories such as India, where PUBG Mobile has been banned, with 16 arrests made for violations.
+But the Fortnite vs. PUBG battle isn’t over yet – PUBG is still massive in territories such as India, where PUBG Mobile has been banned, with 16 arrests made for violations.

 PUBG Corp Financials: